wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week0.md

 ```

-✅ Destroyed and reset AWS Credentials for root and admin user.
+✅ Destroyed and reset AWS Credentials for root and admin user
 ✅ Setup MFA for Root and admin Account.
 ✅ Used and Tested CloudShell from AWS console.
 ✅ AWS CLI installed in Gitpod and added AWS Access Keys and secret Access key.